uzairkbrr/leetcode/README.md

 Welcome to my **LeetCode** repository!
 This project is dedicated to tracking my progress as I regularly solve LeetCode problems.
 The goal is to grow as a programmer by enhancing problem-solving skills, acquiring new techniques, and maintaining consistency.

 ## About This Repository
 This repository contains solutions to a wide variety of LeetCode problems.
-The solutions are added in no specific order — just as I solve them.
+The solutions are added in no specific order, just as I solve them.

 **Key highlights:**
 - Problems range from **Easy** to **Hard** difficulty